jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

 and administrators must be able to flexibly **allocate user resources**, like memory or compute.
 For example, the Hub may be serving power users with large resource requirements as well as beginning users with more basic resource needs.
-The ability to customize the Hub's resources to serve both user groups improves the user experience for all Hub users.
+The ability to customize the Hub's resources to satisfy both user groups improves the user experience for all Hub users.

 Tailoring the user environment
 ------------------------------